nebulaOW/ForceOrbOrder/readme.md

 ## STEP FOUR:
 1. Disable the Hax Framework rule named *TCD detect*.
 2. Disable or delete the 24 rules that were pasted in step two.
+**WARNING: AFTER CLICKING DELETE, ENSURE THE MESSAGE SAYS 24 RULES.
+YOU MAY ACCIDENTALLY DELETE NECESSARY RULES.**

 ## STEP FIVE:
 1. Copy and paste the contents of *Nebulas_Mod.txt* into your live map.